ablaom/MLJTuning.jl/README.md

 Most sequential tuning strategies will want include the batch size as a hyperparameter, which we suggest they call `batch_size`, but this field is not part of the tuning interface.
-In tuning whatever number of models are returned by `models!` get evaluated in parallel.
+In tuning, whatever models are returned by `models!` get evaluated in parallel.

 In a `Grid` tuning strategy, for example, `models!` returns a random selection of `n - length(history)` models from the grid, so that